phillip-olshausen/MLP-for-Content-Based-Genre-Classification-and-Music-Recommendation/README.md

 # Spotify Genre Classification and Content-Based Recommendation

 This repository contains the code and experiments for an advanced statistical learning project on genre-aware, content-based music recommendation using Spotify track features.
+All code is carried out in a Jupyter Notebook and includes annotations for clarification.

 A tabular neural network (multi-layer perceptron with categorical embeddings) is trained to predict the genre of a track, and its penultimate layer is reused as a learned embedding for nearest-neighbour recommendation.
 The main experimental focus is on the effect of batch size and the interaction between model depth and learning rate.